How do I use the NHS Knowledge and Library Hub?

 If you haven’t already register for NHS OpenAthens

 Whether you need published knowledge and evidence for patient care, management decision-making, education or research, or just professional curiosity, the NHS Knowledge Hub will provide you with a great place to start your search.

-The Hub looks almost identical wherever you are in the country, but actually includes over 250 locally tailored ‘views’.
-Wherever you work, you get to see all the nationally-funded digital resources and resources that your local library service has made available.
+Available across the NHS in England the Hub will be a consistent starting point wherever you work.
+It includes all the nationally-funded digital resources and resources that your local library service has made available.

 Even if you work in an organisation which doesn’t have an NHS library service, you’ll get direct access to nationally-funded resources.
 Google is great but it won’t get you to the full-text of the resources that the NHS has paid for: the Hub will.